xueweiji/Modern-Vehicle/README.md

 4. Delete Vehicle Form
 5. Send email to seller Form
 ### 9. npm
-1. express-session: use this npm to record current user status for login, log out and required login pages.
+1. express-session: use this npm to record current user status for login, log out, and required login pages.
 2. nodemailer: use this npm to allow users to send emails to the vehicle owner.

 ### 10. Handlebars